Configuring Service Chaining with Security Groups

 As described above, traffic to these services needs to be handled in different ways based on their NAT capabilities.
 Additionally, due to the modification of the IP addresses of the traffic by these appliances, the destination and/or source security-group tags may be different before and after redirection to these services.
 Handling these variances may ordinarily require complex asymmetric, uni-directional contracts.

-ePBR simplifies the contract creation for the user by allowing the user to indicate that the service in the ePBR service-chain at a particular sequence, has destination and/or source NAT capabilities.
+ePBR simplifies the contract creation for the user by allowing the user to indicate that the service function in the ePBR service-chain at a particular sequence, has destination and/or source NAT capabilities.
 This is done by configuring an action for the service inside the chain, for the forward and reverse directions of traffic.

-• Services that perform destination NAT on the traffic only are configured with action of route for the forward direction.
+• Services that only perform destination NAT on the traffic only are configured with action of route for the forward direction.

-• Services that perform both destination and source NAT on the traffic, are configured with action of route for both directions of traffic.
+• Services that only perform both destination and source NAT on the traffic, are configured with action of route for both directions of traffic.

 • Services that perform only source NAT on the traffic are configured with action of route only for the reverse direction of traffic.